 If you fixed a billing issue or your site was past-due

 If your last payment is past-due or you updated your card because you received a billing failure email, saving the new credit card automatically triggers a payment attempt.
-After saving the updated credit card, log out of your site, then log back in, and the past-due banner should be gone.
+You can also click Retry Payment.
+Once the payment is successfully processed, a purchase receipt will display.

 All Squarespace sites automatically renew at the end of each billing period using the credit card information on file, unless you disable auto-renew.
 If you update your credit card before your next renewal date, we’ll use the updated card for the next payment.